nak-sued-webmasters/photo-contest/README.md

 ` npm start `

-All changes will beupdated automatically in opened browser.
+All changes will be updated automatically in opened browser.

 ## Libraries used